Architsharma7/Constellation/README.md

 ## Short Description Pitch🎤

-**RocketAI**, is a platform that revolutionizes the creation, fine-tuning, and utilization of AI agents.
-Our platform fosters collaboration among creators, fine-tuners, and users, enhancing and utilizing AI agents for varied tasks, thus creating a dynamic and rewarding experience for all involved.
+***RocketAI*** blends web3 with OpenAI innovations for a new era in AI agent creation featuring a decentralized incentive system that rewards excellence with RAI tokens via Chainlink Automation & Functions.

+## Description📜

+**RocketAI** is a comprehensive platform for creating, fine-tuning, and engaging with specialized AI agents.
+By integrating OpenAI's GPT models with blockchain technology, it offers a unique blend of AI intelligence and decentralized functionality.
+Creators can design agents with specific skills, users can subscribe to these agents, and fine-tuners can enhance them, creating a collaborative and evolving AI environment.

 ## A Submission for the Chainlink Constellation Hackathon 2023.